-- provide bathroom facilities
+- install bathroom facilities

-- adapt lighting or heating controls
+- adapt lighting and heating controls

-- improve the heating system.
+- improve the heating system

 You can apply for a disabled facilities grant if you own your home.
 You must be able to prove that you own the property or that you are about to buy the property.
 You must also be able to prove that: